ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 ### Storage for backups
 {: #spp_considerations-backup-storage}

-Customizable storage for backups with the following options:
+Customizable storage for backups with the following options.
-* Number of file storage: 1 - 10
+* Amount of file storage: 1 - 10
 * Each endurance file storage: 500, 1000, 2000, 4000, 8000, or 12000 GB
 * Storage performance: 0.25, 2, or 4 IOPS/GB